 Could Your Preschooler Have ADHD?
 How to Investigate

 Is your child’s hyperactivity normal — or something more?
-Use this checklist to decode your child’s behavior and to address symptoms before they escalate.
+Use this checklist to decode your child’s behavior and to address ADD symptoms before they escalate.
 Early detection and intervention can make a world of difference in kids with ADHD.

 Sometimes, being a parent involves detective work.
 During the early years, in particular, when language is not sophisticated, a parent must look for other clues to determine whether a child is on track.
 Careful observation and keen attention to detail can help to identify problems and find treatment before symptoms begin to cause problems at school and on the playground.
-This is especially true for young children who show signs of attention deficit disorder (ADHD), which is highly treatable.
+This is especially true for young children who show signs of attention deficit disorder (ADHD or ADD), which is highly treatable.

 When a young child is wildly hyperactive or impulsive, parents are often advised to “wait and see,” even though the latest Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, suggests that children may be diagnosed with ADHD as young as 4 years old.
 Parents of boys who ultimately receive an ADHD diagnosis are routinely told, when their sons are in preschool, that they are “just boys being boys.”
 But parents who are good detectives learn which environments are “hot spots,” and begin to alter their expectations and daily lives accordingly.

 Signs and Symptoms of ADHD in Young Children